Dayboro Soil pH Calculator

 | 5.0 – 5.5 | Moderately acidic | Calcium and magnesium deficiency, limited crop options |

-| 5.5 – 6.0 | Slightly acidic | Good for acid-loving crops, marginal for brassicas |
+| 5.5 – 6.0 | Slightly acidic | Good for acid loving crops, marginal for brassicas |

-| 6.0 – 7.0 | Optimal range | Maximum nutrient availability for most vegetables |
+| 6.0 – 7.0 | The best range | Maximum nutrient availability for most vegetables |

 | 7.0 – 7.5 | Slightly alkaline | Iron and manganese become less available |